Tutorial Icon

 When you want to set a variable as the result of a procedure call you need to specify the variable name in the 'Variable for return value' attribute of the procedure call.
 Within the procedure itself you have to add a 'Return' node with the value to be returned as the last node to be executed.

 The next figure shows a theoretical example of a procedure which returns a value.
-The procedure fetches the discount value displayed in the SUT and returns it to the calling test-case.
+The procedure fetches the discount value displayed in the SUT and returns it to the calling test case.
 There, the receiving variable is named Discount and declared as a local variable.

 Procedure returning a value